michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 The following development principles:

 1. Layered application code for maximum re-use and ease of test driven development.
 The client I wrote uses an interface which has allowed me to provide both a Jersey HTTP client implementation and an Apache HTTP client implementation for comparison between the two toolkits.
+2. I tried to make the code easy to read.
-2. Test driven development.
+3. Test driven development.

 ## The most interesting code

-This is the concurrent (parallel on a multi-homed cluster) file upload from some storage server to the Hadoop data nodes.
+This is the REST concurrent (parallel on a multi-homed cluster) file upload from some storage server to the Hadoop data nodes.
 This code is working under unit test in a pseudo distributed configuration.

 The easiest way to follow this code is to start with the unit test file HadoopHdfsRestClientTest.java and see how the following method is called.
 Then follow the layers through the interface down into the jersey client implementation.